opendocsg/opendoc-supreme-court-judgements/2019_SGCA_14/report.md

 (d)     Shanghai Ossen’s “expected price for the sale of 100% shares of \[JCSV\]” was $50m, which was “subject to the results of Due Diligence”.

 17     The Memorandum of Understanding was followed by a document titled “Investment Framework Agreement”.
-A version in Chinese was sent by way of email on 3 June 2016, and an English version was sent four days later on 7 June 2016.[\[note: 14\]](#Ftn_14) Although it was contemplated in the Memorandum of Understanding that due diligence checks would be carried out by Shanghai Ossen, no such steps were in fact taken.[\[note: 15\]](#Ftn_15) Mr Abhilash does not contend that due diligence had in fact been done.[\[note: 16\]](#Ftn_16)
+A version in Chinese was sent by way of email on 3 June 2016, and an English version was sent four days later on 7 June 2016.[^14] Although it was contemplated in the Memorandum of Understanding that due diligence checks would be carried out by Shanghai Ossen, no such steps were in fact taken.[^15] Mr Abhilash does not contend that due diligence had in fact been done.[^16]

 18     The Investment Framework Agreement set out the proposed structure for the acquisition of the JCSV shares.
 It included three parties in addition to Shanghai Ossen and JCSV.
 They were Shanghai Jiashi Aerospace Power Technology Co, Ltd (“Shanghai Jiashi”), JCS INVB Pte Ltd (“JCS INVB”), and JCS Aero Technology Pte Ltd (“JCS Aero”).
 Shanghai Jiashi is a wholly-owned subsidiary of Shanghai Ossen.
 The Investment Framework Agreement contemplated that Shanghai Jiashi would own 100% of the shares in JCS Aero, which in turn would own 100% of the shares in JCSV.
-Among other things, the Investment Framework Agreement provided as follows:[\[note: 17\]](#Ftn_17)
+Among other things, the Investment Framework Agreement provided as follows:[^17]

 (a)     Shanghai Jiashi would acquire 100% of the shareholding in JCS Aero from JCS INVB.
 This would give Shanghai Jiashi indirect control over 100% of the shareholding in JCSV.